 We currently have four coworking entrepreneurs located at the Berks LaunchBox.

-Joseph earned a B.S. in Mechanical Engineering and Nuclear Engineering in 2015.
-He started his college education at Penn State Berks and then went on to University Park.
-His interest in Additive Manufacturing and 3D printing was sparked while at Berks where he started Joe’s Rapid Prototyping as a hobby that later became Solid Dynamics LLC.
+Joseph Sinclair, founder, earned a B.S. in Mechanical Engineering and Nuclear Engineering in 2015 and recently became the first graduate of Penn State’s Master of Engineering in Additive Manufacturing and Design.
+His interest in Additive Manufacturing and 3D printing was sparked while at Penn State Berks where he started Joe’s Rapid Prototyping as a hobby that later became Solid Dynamics, LLC.
 Sinclair has recently received his first patent and has several patents pending that increase efficiency of the 3D printing process.

 Traduki Technologies’ mission is to provide a convenient means for enhanced communication through translation.
 The company provides real-time language translation services for health care professionals and businesses that need to communicate specific content to their patients or clients.

 Translation services are available via video chat, phone call, text message, and in person.
 Each translator is considered a partner and can work when they want, where they want.
 Traduki receives a portion of the fare during the time spent translating, while the rest goes directly to the translator through a digital payment system.
 By leveraging freelance translators, who must first pass a proficiency test, Traduki is able to reduce the cost of translation services and provide translation for multiple languages through any mobile device.

 Trimatis is the result of a research project started by Dr. Marietta Scanlon, assistant teaching professor in engineering at Penn State Berks (now CEO) and Jason Lehrer (Chief Technology Officer), a mechanical engineering student who recently graduated from Penn State Berks.
 Tito Orjih, an EMET student who completed an internship with an environmental non-profit, joined Dr. Scanlon and Lehrer to bring marketing and promotional skills to the company.